Business Analytics Advisor for $1M–$10M ARR B2B founders

 Flat-fee project

-• 30-min data audit call Confirms data quality before the sprint begins
+• Data audit call Confirms data quality before the sprint begins

 • Full diagnostic across revenue, margins, unit economics, and data quality